Demos

 Vision → PRD → concerns → first feature spec, all populated from HELIX templates by the same skill the agent invokes.
 The brief is what the agent will defend code against on day n.

 The product-vision scenario, made concrete: a team adds OAuth alongside existing API-key auth.
-One sentence in; six authority-ordered steps out, spanning security architecture, ADRs, feature specs, designs, tests, and beads.
+One sentence in; six authority-ranked steps out, spanning security architecture, ADRs, feature specs, designs, tests, and runtime work.

 A project declares typescript-bun as its stack concern.
 The agent